Sixties – Science

 Composition and characteristics of the airway secretions and CF factors e.g. the “Spock factor”

 1961 Chernick WS, Barbero GJ, Eichel HJ.
 In vitro evaluation of the effect of enzymes on tracheobronchial secretions from patients with cystic fibrosis.
 Pediatrics 1961; 27:589-596.
 [PubMed]

 Effect of various enzymes on the viscosity of CF sputum showed that pancreatic dornase had the most marked effect showing complete dissolution of the fibrous structure of the sputum.
-This finding supported the theory that the excessive viscosity of CF sputum (figure 1a) was related to a fibrous network observed in the sputum which was primarily of deoxyribonucleoproteins as had been shown by this group (Chernick et al, 1959 above).
+This finding supported the theory that the excessive viscosity of CF sputum (fig. 1) was related to a fibrous network observed in the sputum which was primarily of deoxyribonucleoproteins as had been shown by this group (Chernick et al, 1959 above).

 The effect of enzymes on the sputum had been reported in other chronic pulmonary conditions (Sherry S et al. Proc Soc Exp Biol Med 1948; 68:179-184.[PubMed]) and also on CF sputum (Shwachman & Leubner, 1955 above).
 These and other early studies eventually led to the introduction of rhDNase (Pulmozyme) as an effective mucolytic but only after the side effects of the biological product were circumvented by producing the genetically engineered product rhDNase (Pulmozyme) (Shak et al, 1990 [PubMed] below).